[PR] Year End Leave Reset Process

 image.png

-5. Open Accrual/Usage form with a batch month of 1/XX
+15. Open the Accrual/Usage form with a batch month of 1/XX.

-6. Process your usage and non-fixed accrual for the pay period, using batch month 1/XX - do not post the batch yet.
+16. Process usage and non-fixed accruals for the pay period, but do not post the batch yet.

 WARNING FOR YE RESET.png

-7. Close the Accrual/Usage form and and look at the batch created in PR Leave Entry.
+18. Close the Accrual/Usage form and review the batch in PR Leave Entry.

-Review the Employee Leave History Detail Report to confirm Accrual, Usage, and Reset Dates look correct.
+Review the Employee Leave History Detail Report to verify that accruals, usage, and reset dates are accurate.

 Was this article helpful?